-For many people, the arrival of the warmer weather prompts a shopping trip to stock up on sunscreen and sunglasses in preparation for lots of time outdoors.
+For many people, the arrival of the warmer weather along with the easing of lockdown may prompt a shopping trip to stock up on sunscreen and sunglasses in preparation for lots of time outdoors.

-But for some people, this early summer weather is not so welcome since it signals the return of the annual nightmare known as the hay fever season.
+But for some people, this change of season is not so welcome since it signals the return of the annual nightmare known as the hay fever season.

 The term ‘hay fever’ is misleading since it is very rarely caused by hay, and there is not a fever associated with it.
 Nonetheless, it does aptly describe the misery that millions of people suffer when the pollen count is high.
 More correctly, this condition is called ‘seasonal allergic rhinitis’ (SAR) since it generally occurs in spring and summer, depending on which airborne substance is causing the allergy.